-Dakota Digital Universal Speed Adapter Calibrator Signal Interface SGI-5E NEW
+Dakota Digital Universal Speedometer Signal Interface - SGI-5E

 Have you done an engine swap and your speedometer doesn't work any more?
 This device reads any electronic speed signal and calibrates it however you want, so you can take one speed signal and convert it to another electronic speedometer.
 There are many examples out there where this unit could be used to correct speedometer problems related to engine swaps and so on.